 At the Saga Dawa Festival, thousands of pilgrims throughout Tibet pay honor to Mount Kailash.
 The sacred mountain has long been regarded by Hindus and Buddhists as the Mythical Mount Meru, the cosmic center of the universe from which all life flows.

 Thousands of pilgrims will gather and pay tribute to the mountain by performing a kora, or clockwise circumambulation of the base of the mountain.
-The trek continues several days and crosses a 5800m pass.
+The trek continues for several days and crosses a 5800m pass.

 Ancient monasteries are scattered throughout Tibet and were the most significant social institutions of historical Tibet.
-With religion being extremely important to Tibetans, monasteries are centers of learning were monks and nuns are responsible for preserving and spreading Buddhist teachings.
+With religion being extremely important to Tibetans, monasteries are centers of learning where monks and nuns are responsible for preserving and spreading Buddhist teachings.

 Most monasteries and temples in Tibet extend a warm welcome to visitors and even in remote areas they will often offer places to stay the night.
 Some of the monasteries visited on our trips include Samye, Ganden, and Jorkhang.
 Visiting a monastery in Tibet is a fascinating way to get an insight into the religion that has overwhelmingly shaped Tibet.